Codecademy/codepedia/documentation/standards.md

 Codepedia content will fall into two categories:

-1. Encyclopedia entries, or 1+ paragraph long explanations of a coding concept.
-Think of them like short wikipedia pages.
+1. **Encyclopedia entries**: 1+ paragraph long explanations of a coding concept.
+Think of them like shorter Wikipedia pages.
-For an example, check out the Functions encyclopedia entry on our demo site!
+For example, check out the Functions encyclopedia entry on our demo site!
-2. Glossary entries, or short lists of key information about a specific function, keyword, tag, or other grouping.
+3. **Glossary entries**, or short lists of key information about a specific function, keyword, tag, or other grouping.
 For an example of what we're going for, check out this entry on W3Schools about the abs() function in Python.
 Notably, glossary entries will be grouped into glossaries, or tables of glossary entries on the same subject, rather than occupying pages of their own.